-Offset (decimal) OTMA user data
+Offset OTMA user data

+(decimal)

 0 OTMA user data length (in this example, 334)

 2 MQMD

 326 Reply to format

 These offsets are where the MQSeries-IMS bridge expects to find this information.

 We suggest that the DRU exit is as simple as possible.
 Therefore, in this sample, all messages originating in IMS for a particular MQSeries system will be put to the same MQSeries queue.